 Femoral neck stress fractures should be suspected in any distance runner with groin pain of insidious onset, especially female distance runners at risk for the "female athlete triad" (eating disorder, amenorrhea, and osteoporosis).
 The female athlete triad is reviewed separately.
-(See "Amenorrhea and infertility associated with exercise".)
+(See "Functional hypothalamic amenorrhea: Pathophysiology and clinical manifestations".)

 Navicular stress fractures occur more often in male athletes participating in track and field events (eg, hurdlers, jumpers, sprinters) and middle distance runners .
 The athlete with a navicular stress fracture often presents with insidious pain in the midfoot or arch that increases with jumping.